Kenny Yi

 Ola Pasifika Lab

-- Developed a curriculum to teach R and quantitative data analysis principles to future research assistants
+• Prepared and presented lectures on R and quantitative data analysis principles to fellow research assistants